alissonrubim/CopyColorGAJs/README.md

 - [ ] Show step by step of the process (the population selection, the gene mutations and etc...)
 - [ ] Generate some report, for generations, to show how growup it's the percentual

+> If you want to help me to improve this code.
+Please, send me a message or contact me by the Twitter [@alissonrubim](http://twitter.com/alissonrubim).
+I'll be glade to work with you. :+1: